LeedsCodeDojo/TryAPL/getting-started.md

 Reduction also happens right-to-left, hence the perhaps unexpected result in Part 4.

-As with most languages, you can use parenthesis to define an explicit order:
+As with most languages, you can use parentheses to define an explicit order:

         (10×3)+2
     32